Eth Galin Reiau

 On the same square as the church, this shop has its own line of gourmet products ranging from locally produced pâté de foie gras and cheese to small-batch Val d'Aran cassis, marmalades, and honey.

-This fifth-generation bar-meets-bodega (wineshop) stocks traditional wines and local products, but the tapas are internationally inflected and artfully plated, a testament to the young owner's training at the Basque Culinary Institute.
+This fifth-generation bar-meets-bodega stocks traditional wines and local products, but the tapas are internationally inflected and artfully plated, a testament to the young owner's training at the Basque Culinary Institute.

-This legendary sausage and cheese store also sells vanilla-flavored Birbas cookies, a local favorite.
+This legendary sausage and cheese store also sells local favorites like pâtés, homemade jams, and vermouth.

 This is an uninterrupted pedestrian-only row of stores selling books, jewelry, fashion, sports equipment, and more.

 Delicious local artisan foodstuffs and mountaineering books are just a couple components of this unassuming store on the main plaza.
-The owner runs a small but mighty wine project out of the shop: he promotes small local wineries throughout Aragón in an effort to preserve wine-making traditions in the area.
+The owner runs a small but mighty wine project out of the shop: he promotes small, local wineries throughout Aragón in an effort to preserve wine-making traditions in the area.
 His large selection of unique and exquisite bottles is well worth perusing.

 Held every Sunday 9–2, this market sells all manner of artisanal food, crafts, clothing, antiques, and bric-a-brac.